top of page

 10. You Don’t Need to Know Everything—Yet

 You’re not supposed to know it all after 200 hours.
-This is just the beginning.
+This is a perfect foundation.

 You’ll leave with: